-Granada Institute of International Studies (GRIIS) is a private education institution legally established in Spain devoted to the organization and administration of undergraduate and graduate Study abroad programs in the areas of Spanish Language and Culture, as well as International and professional Studies, with an emphasis on Graduate Studies of Translation and Interpretation.
+Granada Institute of International Studies (GRIIS) is a private education institution legally established in Spain devoted to the organization and administration of undergraduate and graduate Study abroad programs in the areas of Spanish Language and Culture, as well as International and professional Studies.

 The academic activities of the Institute are carried out under the auspices of the existing cooperation agreements signed between GRIIS and the Center for Modern Languages of the University of Granada (UGR).
 All our courses are fully accredited, supervised and graded by the University of Granada's Center for Modern Languages.